frontstack/frontstack/README.md

 # FrontStack

-Self-contained, portable and ready-to-run GNU/Linux x64 software stack for modern web projects development.
+Self-contained, portable and ready-to-run GNU/Linux x64 software stack for modern web development

-`FrontStack is in beta stage`

 ## About

-FrontStack aims to provide a complete development environment for modern Front End web projects based on a technologic stack powered by Node.js, Ruby or Python
+FrontStack aims to provide a complete development environment for modern web development based on a software stack powered by Node.js, Ruby and Python

 Forget about development environments, just code!

+## Features

+- GNU/Linux
+- 64 bits (yes! we're in 2014, it's time to switch)
+- Multiplatform (using VirtualBox and Vagrant)
+- Fully self-contained without OS-level shared libraries dependencies
+- Great isolation from the OS
+- Configurable from an `ini` file
+- Support for package provisioning
+- Easy to install and use
+- Easy to use from CI and deployment environments
+- Support for software stack updates

+## Why FrontStack?

+- GNU/Linux is a consistent and reliable UNIX-like OS
+- Virtualization today is lightweight
+- One unique environment: reproducible, consistent, reliable
+- Avoid provide support or maintain multiple platforms or dev environments
+- Most CI servers runs GNU/Linux, provide the same environment to the developers

 ## Installation

 ### Virtualized

 You can easily run FrontStack in any OS using VirtualBox and Vagrant